-Pre-applications are created in the software system of your choice and must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
+Pre-applications are created in the software system of your choice and must be submitted electronically through the PAMS website https://pamspublic.science.energy.gov/.
 You cannot draft or edit a pre-application in PAMS.

-Pre-applications may only be submitted by a user at the PI's institution with the "Submit to DOE" privilege in PAMS.
-A PI may draft a pre-application but will only be able to submit the pre-application for institutional countersignature.
+Pre-applications may be submitted by a PI or by other users at the PI's institution with the "Submit to DOE" privilege in PAMS.